-How to generate a private key and CSR from the command line
+How to generate private key and CSR from command line

 This article describes how to generate a private key and CSR (Certificate Signing Request) from the command line.
 You may need to do this if you want to obtain an SSL certificate for a system that does not include cPanel access, such as a dedicated server or unmanaged VPS.

 If your account includes cPanel or Plesk access, you do not have to follow the procedure below.
 Instead, you can use the SSL/TLS Manager in cPanel or the SSL/TLS Certificates tool in Plesk to generate a private key and CSR.
-For cPanel instructions, please see this article.
-For Plesk instructions, please see this article.
+For cPanel instructions, please see this article

 At the Common Name prompt, type the domain name that you want to secure with the SSL certificate, and then press Enter.